canxium/docs/src/about/community-guide.md

 ### Translate Docs {#translate-docs}

 I hope that right now, you're reading this sentence in your preferred language.
 If not, would you like to help us get there?

-See the [Translations guide](/translations/) for more details on how you can get involved.

 ### Become a Community Leader {#become-a-community-leader}